 She goes on to get back to human context:

 “We see this ‘high pitch versus low pitch’ phenomenon in the human world as well.
 A higher voice is seen as more polite and deferential.
 When we coo to babies in baby talk, we raise our voices and our eyebrows.
 But can you imagine using this same voice with our boss or employees?
 When we want to appear authoritative or dominant, we change both our voices and our faces, lowering our voices and eyebrows.
 A lower voice equals dominance.
 When a boy goes through the puberty 101, grow in size and testosterone, his voice lowers.”

 Interesting stuff from an anthropological perspective and a topic that got the attention of Dr. John J. Ohala, a UC Berkley Linguistics (one of the four sub-fields of anthropology) professor.
 In 1980 he shared a paper at a meeting of the Acoustical Society of America about the origin of the smile – debunking the commonly held belief that it started as a visual cue.
 As quoted in the same chapter of Fascinate:

 ” ‘High vocal tract resonances may also enhance the infantile character of the vocalization by seeming to originate from a shorter vocal tract. higher resonances can be achieved by a trumpet like flaring of the tract and / or by retracting the corners of the mouth’.
 In other words: when we smile, we pull the cheek flesh back against our teeth and make our mouth cavity smaller.
-If you want excellent care for your oral hygiene, go to jacksonville nc dentist to experience the best dental service.
+If you want excellent care for your oral hygiene, go to jacksonville nc dentist or the orthodontist in Canton to experience the best dental service.
 You can also visit dentist missouri city tx for more information about dental services.
 A smiling mouth raises the pitch of our voice, which is instinctively perceived as less dominant, more approachable.
 Not a visual cue but an aural cue.